 The Drip maker requires you to place a paper filter into the machine, add your chosen grounds, and then fill the reservoir with water.
 The water flows through into an aluminum tube contained inside the heating element.
-Once you have clicked the “on” switch, the heating elements heat the tube, bringing the water to boiling point.
+Once you have clicked the “on” switch, the heating elements heat the tube, bringing the water to boiling.

 As the water boils, the bubbles create a rise in a second tube.
-Small bubbles of boiling water flow into the drip area where the water is dispersed to drip evenly onto the grounds.
-The hot water passes over and through the coffee grounds, creating the delicious coffee, which then drips down into the waiting coffee pot that sits on a hotplate beneath.
+Small bubbles of boiling water flow into the drip area, where the water is dispersed to drip evenly onto the grounds.
+The hot water passes over and through the coffee grounds, creating the delicious coffee, and drips down into the waiting coffee pot that sits on a hotplate beneath.

 Why Drip Coffee Maker